kazukiminemura/golf_advisor/Readme.md

 Notes:
 - Ensure `models` directory exists (created already in this repo).
 - `huggingface-cli` comes from `huggingface_hub` (install via `pip install huggingface_hub`).
 You may need `huggingface-cli login` for gated files.
-- `convert_tokenizer` is provided by llama.cpp tooling; install per your environment if not present.
+- `convert_tokenizer` is provided by the `openvino-tokenizers` project.
+If the Python package is installed, you can also use the built-in helper in `simple_chatbot.py` as shown above.